 Are you even in lockdown if you aren’t baking banana bread?
 With the world in turmoil, and families trapped at home together … wait!
 Let’s get the perspective right.
-With families staying in the safety of their homes together, protecting themselves, their loved ones and their health services by staying at home unless absolutely necessary … everyone is suddenly baking banana bread.
+With families staying in the safety of their homes together, protecting themselves, their loved ones and their health services by staying at home unless absolutely necessary … everyone is suddenly baking banana bread, so here’s another easy banana bread recipe to bake from scratch!

 I’m not sure if this is because we’ve all gone back to basics a bit, or the silver lining in all this, that we get the gift of time together and now don’t mind waiting an hour for bread to bake instead of buying it off the shelf.
 Whatever the reason, we’re doing it – we’re baking banana bread from scratch and loving it.
 So in between all the homeschooling, the crafting, the excessive screen time, podcasts and audio resources and virtual exercising, we’ve definitely got time to bake.